andrew-codechimp/HA-Andrews-Arnold-Quota/README.md

 Installation via HACS is recommended, but a manual setup is supported.

-1. Manually copy custom_components/andrews_arnold_quota folder from latest release to custom_components folder in your config folder.
+1. Manually copy custom_components/andrews_arnold_quota folder from the latest release to custom_components folder in your config folder.
 1. Restart Home Assistant.
 1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Andrews & Arnold Quota"

 </details>

-## No Configuration Neccessary
+## No Configuration Necessary

 As long as you are connecting via Andrews & Arnold this API will automatically return the quota for the current connection.